P-p-H-d/mlib/README.md

 M\_MEMORY\_ALLOC and  M\_MEMORY\_REALLOC are supposed to return NULL in case of memory allocation failure.
 The defaults are 'malloc', 'realloc' and 'free'.

+You can also overide the operators NEW, REALLOC & DEL in the oplist given to a container.

 Out-of-memory error